gopunchcard/CovidAssessment/README.md

 ## What is the COVID-19 Assessment Framework
-he COVID Assessment Framework provides a web site, Android app, and iOS app to do simple COVID-19 (Novel Coronavirus) pre-screening assessments.
+The COVID Assessment Framework provides a web site, Android app, and iOS app to do simple COVID-19 (Novel Coronavirus) pre-screening assessments.
 The screening is driven by a simple JSON document which allows fast updates and keeps all the applications in sync.

 [See it in action](https://covidassessmentapi.punchcard.dev/)